kurenn/ruby-dojo/docs/data-types.md

 * Strings

 Before jumping into how this works, you have to be aware that every single one of the data types described above are called [classes](https://en.wikipedia.org/wiki/Class_(computer_programming)).
-In short terms, a **Class** is how behavior is described in object-oriented programming(OOP), and the data for each of this classes are called [instances](https://en.wikipedia.org/wiki/Instance_(computer_science)) or objects.
+In short terms, a **Class** is how behavior is described in object-oriented programming(OOP), and the data for each of these classes are called [instances](https://en.wikipedia.org/wiki/Instance_(computer_science)) or objects.
 Here we provide a bunch of examples:

 * `2` is an instance of the `Integer` class
 * `3.14` is an instance of the `Float` class